At this point it is assumed that you have completed the installation process

-To run the default set of sub-commands, simply run
+To run the default set of commands, simply run

-of your app’s code.
-Clickable will attempt to auto detect the
+directory of your app’s code.
+Clickable will attempt to auto detect which

 - Build the click package (can be found in the build directory)

-- Kill the running app on the phone
+- Kill the app on the phone (if already running)

 - Launch the app on your phone